 - Director of the Centre for the Study of the Renaissance

-- Renaissance Society of America; Society for Italian Studies
+- Renaissance Society of America; Society for Italian Studies; British Society for the History of Philosophy.

-- Member, editorial board, for journals Renaissance Quarterly, Mediaevalia et Humanistica, and Annali di storia delle università italiane
+- Member, editorial board, for journals including Mediaevalia et Humanistica and Annali di storia delle università italiane

 - Board member of two book series published by Brepols: Cursor Mundi and Studies in the Faculty of Arts: History and Influence (SFIHA)